HumayunK01/CodeRedProject/docs/wiki/Project-Status.md

 ## 🎯 Overview

-This page tracks the current status of BioSentinel development, including completed features, in-progress work, and upcoming milestones.
+This page tracks the current status of OutbreakLens development, including completed features, in-progress work, and upcoming milestones.

 ---